 Página 145

-I'll fetch thee a wife , in the devil's name . ( Exit . ) Enter ( MEPHISTOPHELES ) with a Devil dressed like a woman , with fireworks .
+... devil's name . [ Exit . ] Enter [ MEPHISTOPHELES ] with a Devil dressed like a woman , with fireworks .
 Mephistopheles .
 Tell , Faustus , how dost thou like thy wife ?
 Faustus .
+A plague on her for a hot whore !
+Mephistopheles .
+Tut ...

-I'll fetch thee a wife , in the devil's name . ( Exit . ) Enter ( MEPHISTOPHELES ) with a Devil dressed like a woman , with fireworks .
+... devil's name . [ Exit . ] Enter [ MEPHISTOPHELES ] with a Devil dressed like a woman , with fireworks .
 Mephistopheles .
 Tell , Faustus , how dost thou like thy wife ?
 Faustus .
+A plague on her for a hot whore !
+Mephistopheles .
+Tut ...

 Página 149